-One of Australia’s most renowned photographers, Ashley Mackevicius showcases the beauty of natural forms through his superbly crafted personal images.
-He has won numerous awards including Australian Photographer of the year; and a prize winner in the inaugural Head On Landscape Prize in 2013 with an image of Lake George and multiple finalist in the Australian Photographic awards.
-Ashley’s portrait of Nick Cave as a young man is in the National Portrait Gallery Collection and his fine art photography is represented in many private collections and journals.
+Ashley’s work has earned widespread recognition over the years.
+He was named Kodak Australian Photographer of the Year in 1998 and was a finalist in the 2023 Australian Photographic Awards and the inaugural Head On Landscape Prize in 2013, with his striking image of Lake George.
+His portrait of Nick Cave as a young man is held in the National Portrait Gallery, and his fine art prints can be found in many private collections and touring exhibitions.

 Curriculum Vitae.